john202020/lodux/Readme.md

 5. methods, subscriptions, and callbacks are synchronously executed.
 6. store instance will not affect other store instance.

+## Attention
+1. this store management use es6 functionalities (e.g. Proxy).
+2. special attention to the value -0 (literal negative zero), error will be thrown when passing -0 to the store state.

 ## store instance and its clone
-A cloned store share the same state with its store.
-Cloned store serves as a separate working space for applying middlewares, dispatch and reduce.
+A cloned store shares the same state with its store.
+It serves as a separate working space for middlewares, and explicit dispatch.

 ```javascript
 import { Store } from "lodux";